HwWobbe/Wip-Main/README.md

 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values

 ## preparing for resumption
+* Try to produce a rendered versiuon of GitHub content that can be distributed
+  * ...

 * experiment with:
   * the 'Code' sidebar control
   * also Edit , Preview , ...